API & Webhooks

 }Webhook Events

-When a webhook URL is configured, BuildVoiceAI sends a POST request to your endpoint after each call completes.
+When a webhook URL is configured, BuildVoiceAI sends POST requests to your endpoint when call events occur.

 {